Troubleshooting

 Imported the active RADIUS Server certificate as trusted root on your client as described here

-If your Clients need to verify on connecting the first time, and you're seeing this dialog:
+If your clients need to verify on connecting the first time, and you're seeing this dialog:

 Make sure that you have referenced the RADIUS server certificate in your WiFi profile and provided the server certificate's SAN attribute (FQDN) and common name (CN):